FAQ's

 How do I apply and what are the requirements?

 Applications are completed online and include two essays, teacher recommendation, counselor report, transcripts, standardized test scores (encouraged but not required for any program), and an application fee.
-Students who do not currently attend an English-speaking high school must submit a TOEFL or DuoLingo score.
+Students who do not currently attend an English-speaking high school must submit a TOEFL, IELTS, or DuoLingo score.

 How do I submit my standardized test scores if I have already submitted my application?